dominic-sylvester-art/Coherent-Visual-Description-of-Textual-Instructions/README.md

 #Visual Description of textual Instructions
 ------------------------------
-Our paper was published in 2017 IEEE International Symposium on Multimedia. titled "Coherent Visual Description of Textual Instructions".
+Our paper was published in 2017 IEEE International Symposium on Multimedia. titled "Coherent Visual Description of Textual Instructions" https://ieeexplore.ieee.org/abstract/document/8241590.

 What is it?
 ------------------------------